OpenBeing-Robotics/Bobert/README.md

 This project is self-funded (read: built with pocket change and love).
 Donations go directly to hardware, hosting, and emotional upgrades.

-💖 [Insert Ko-fi / Patreon / GoFundMe link here]

----

-## 📜 License

-OpenBeing Robotics is open-source and available under the [MIT License](LICENSE).
-You are welcome to fork, copy, rewire, or lovingly recreate Bobert in your own garage.
-Just be nice to him.
-He’s learning.

 ---

 ## ✍️ Created by